arcology-network/storage-committer/README.md

 <h2> What Is Concurrent Committer <img align="center" height="32" src="./img/question.svg"> </h2>

 The Ethereum Virtual Machine (EVM) relies on the stateDB for reading and writing state data.
-A notable limitation of the original design is its inability to manage concurrency.
+A limitation of the original design is its inability to manage concurrency.
 Attempts to have multiple EVMs share the same StateDB introduce thread safety problems.

 Arcology Network is a blockchain that supports parallel processing, necessitating a storage layer that facilitates concurrency.
-This project is a key element of a comprehensive design to address this issue.

 <h2> Design <img align="center" height="32" src="./img/design.svg">  </h2>